smped/BiocAsia/README.md

 ### In Case of Questions

-If you have any question regarding the conference please email Peter via
+If you have any questions regarding the conference please email Peter via
 <span style="color:blue">hickey@wehi.edu.au</span>.

 ### Conference Committee